Operational Runbook: Using Cycles Runtime Events

 The alternative to events is polling dashboards.
 That struggles for the same reason observability-only approaches struggle with enforcement: detection latency.
 By the time a dashboard refresh shows budget exhaustion, the response window is often already closing.

 (If you want the architectural background on the event system itself, the Real-Time Budget Alerts post covers the design.
-The operator's guide covers diagnostic trees for the reservation.denied scenario.
-This post is the event-by-event response reference for the other critical events.)
+The operator's guide covers live reservation failures using application errors and runtime metrics.
+This post is the event-by-event response reference.)

 The cloud providers figured this out years ago.
 AWS Budgets pushes threshold alerts through SNS.
 GCP Budget Notifications push to Pub/Sub — their docs explicitly state: "If you use budgets or cost anomaly detection as a cost control tool, email notifications might not be the best method to use to ensure timely action to control your costs."
 Azure uses Action Groups for the same fan-out pattern.